 - Finish the prompts to add agents.
 The agent logins must match their Google logins.

-Next, click the Enable Google Sign-in Verification button.
+Next, go to the Agent Portal Options, and click the Enable Google Sign-in Verification button:

 Agent Portal Link